TiagoSimionato/GlyphoBE/README.md

 # GlyphoBE
- Repo for the Back-End of the Glypho Compiler
+ Repo containing the Back-End of the Glypho Compiler

-## Para Executar o ANTLR4
+ The project was made using [ANTL](https://www.antlr.org/) to generate the compiler classes and [SPRING](https://spring.io/) to setup the project server

+## To Execute ANTLR4 and generate the source classes

 `java -cp ./antlr-4.7.1-complete.jar org.antlr.v4.Tool ./src/isilang.g4 -o ./src/main/java/br/edu/ufabc/glyphobe/core -package br.edu.ufabc.glyphobe.core`

-## Para rodar o servidor com o Spring
+## Starting the Server

 `.\mvnw spring-boot:run`